slawekSk13/PaniKrwinka_sumator_hematologiczny/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run styleguide`

+Runs the Styleguidist server, allowing you to check components styling and funcionality .\
+Open [http://localhost:6060](http://localhost:6060) to view it in the browser.

+### `npx json-server --watch src/utilities/db.json --port 3004`

+Runs `json-server` at port 3004 to avoid conflict with `npm start` server, I'm using it to fake API connection

 ### `npm test`